-A list of courses offered by the college which satisfy the general education requirements can be found on page 39.
+A list of courses offered by the college which satisfy the general education requirements can be found in this section.

+~ r Inits

 a.
-Social sciences (selected from two or more fields) Units

-(State requirements in U. S. history, federal, state and local government apply) •
+Social sciences (selected from two or more fields) (State requirements in U. S. history, federal, state and local government apply) 9

-b.
-Natural sciences (including two semesters of laboratory science) At least one course must be selected from a physical science and one 9

-from a biological science.
+Natural sciences (including two semesters of laboratory science) At least one course must be selected from a physical science and one from a biological science.
 Laboratory credit may be earned in the field of physical or biological science or in a combination of both.

 c.
 Literature, philosophy or the arts 6

 (Of the six units required in these areas, three units must be in

 the areas of literature or philosophy.)

-d.
-Physical education activities 2
+$^{\mathrm{d}}$ Physical education activities 2

-e.
-Health education and safety 2
+Health education and safety

-f.
-English composition 4
+f. .
+English composition 3

 g.
-Speech 2
+Speech 3

-h.
+h. .
 Psychology, general 3

+i.
+Electives 8

+(These electives may be distributed in whole or in part among

+the foregoing areas or they may include one or more courses in